zoebarrington/wdi-project-3/README.md

 });
 ```

+We decided that it would be a great feature to have a rolling side panel on the index page which showed the movies which were currently playing in the cinema.

 This piece of code is taken from the indexCtrl.js file in the back-end.
- -->
+It's the GET request for the External Movie API which shows these current movies.

+Since I was given responsibility for the whole of the index page, this was a feature I was particularly proud of and felt added value to the app.
+Once the API had responded with the requested data, I was then able manipulate the data to fit the desired feature.

 ## Wins and Blockers
 I think our biggest win was our ability to work well in a team.
 By achieving full transparency and communication, we were able to work to our individual strength, and help each other through any weaknesses.